8 fall lawn care tips to keep your grass healthy year-round.

 Your grass might be growing slower during the fall months, but that doesn't mean you can neglect it.
 In fact, the lawn care tasks you complete this season will help set the stage for a beautiful lawn year-round.

-Luckily for you, caring for your grass in the fall isn't overly complicated.
+Caring for your grass in the fall isn't overly complicated.
 If you want healthy, green, luscious grass next spring, use these tips to create the best fall lawn care schedule for your home.

 1. Turn fallen leaves into “black gold.”